Covid 19 coronavirus: Jetstar pauses all domestic flights until August 26

 Cameron Bagrie, the managing director and chief economist at Bagrie Economics, was due to travel to Invercargill on business but had to swiftly return home to Auckland because of Covid-19 restrictions.

-Bagrie was only one of two passengers aboard a the Wellington to Auckland flight.
+Bagrie was only one of two passengers aboard the Wellington to Auckland flight.